Overview

 • Medications that decrease stomach acid (H2-blockers) interacts with CINCHONA

-Some medications that decrease stomach acid include cimetidine (Tagamet), ranitidine (Zantac), nizatidine (Axid), and famotidine (Pepcid).
+Some common H2-blockers include cimetidine (Tagamet), ranitidine (Zantac), and famotidine (Pepcid).

 • Medications that decrease stomach acid (Proton pump inhibitors) interacts with CINCHONA

-Some medications that decrease stomach acid include omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix), and esomeprazole (Nexium).
+Some common proton pump inhibitors include omeprazole (Prilosec), lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix), and esomeprazole (Nexium).

 Dosing

-The appropriate dose of cinchona depends on several factors such as the user’s age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for cinchona.
+Traditionally, cinchona has been prepared as a tea.
+But there isn't enough reliable information to know what an appropriate dose of cinchona might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 View References